 You know an area is truly special when locals and tourists both love spending time there.
 Downtown Seattle isn’t limited to the touristy stuff – nor is it a place that only locals visit – it has that rare balance of world-class attractions and hidden gems.

 Forget the standard dinner and a movie; date night in Downtown Seattle is anything but ordinary.
 Sure, a romantic dinner out is a perfectly good option, but for a more unique dining experience, book a table at The Pink Door.
 Though the bay views are beautiful from this Pike Place Market hotspot, you might not pay them much attention between the trapeze artists, burlesque entertainment, and delectable Italian cuisine.

 For a different kind of meal with a view, board a lunch or dinner harbor cruise from the Downtown Seattle waterfront.
 Many cruise companies are available, like Argosy Cruises.
 From the water, Elliott Bay is indeed a work of art, but to view some world-famous pieces under gallery lighting, opt for a romantic stroll through the Seattle Art Museum.
-In the middle of Downtown, this art institution is just steps from Stay Alfred on 1st Avenue.
 Or for an awesome auditory experience with your honey, don’t miss the Seattle Symphony at Benaroya Hall.

 For Friends: Downtown Seattle

 Seattle is known to have a rainy day every now and then, and if your plans with pals get rained out by a storm, there’s only one thing to do: head to Damn the Weather for a drink.
 Known for craft cocktails, this lively bar is just one of a swath of unique watering holes serving up unique libations.